Kingxukai/linux/Documentation/driver-api/thermal/intel_dptf.rst

 	3 – Bursty: Consumes a relatively constant average amount of power, but periods of relative idleness are interrupted by bursts of activity.
-The bursts are relatively short and the periods of relative idleness between them typically prevent RAPL Power Limit 1 from being exhausted.
+The bursts are relatively short and the woke periods of relative idleness between them typically prevent RAPL Power Limit 1 from being exhausted.